10 Employee Performance Goals Examples for Leaders

 - Assign the right 90-Day Goal or priority to the right person, so it’s easily completed.

-- Break Goals down into Milestones, which are the different tasks that need to be completed before checking off the Goal.
+- Break Rocks down into Milestones, which are the different tasks that need to be completed before checking off the goal.
 Milestones can be assigned to anyone in the company as To-Dos within Ninety, which encourages collaboration among different teams to get things done.

-- Create a system of clear and visible accountability for all, so that every employee understands what their role is in accomplishing each plan.
+- Create a system of clear and visible accountability for all, so that every team member understands what their role is in accomplishing each plan.

 - Achieve your company’s long-term strategy through actionable business plans.

 The SMART model is a well-known and effective approach for writing employee performance goals.
 The SMART goals acronym is shorthand for the criteria used to write them: specific, measurable, achievable, relevant, and time-bound.

 SMART Employee Goal-Setting Tips

 Leaders have used SMART goal-setting for the last 40 years as a way to develop clearly defined performance goals that empower their team members to work smarter, not harder.

 - What a team member works to achieve every day, given their job responsibilities.